Wperume/ETF-Analysis/README.md

 - `--name-col COLUMN`: Column name for asset name (default: Name)
 - `--weight-col COLUMN`: Column name for weight/percentage (default: % Weight)
 - `--shares-col COLUMN`: Column name for shares (default: Shares)
+- `--force`: Force overwrite of existing output files without prompting

 **Notes:**
 - Either `-d` or `-i` must be specified (unless `data_dir` is set in config file)
 - The `-o` option is required for `-f export`
 - Column overrides (`--symbol-col`, etc.) are useful when your CSV files use different column names
 - Only specify the column overrides you need; others will use defaults
+- **File Overwrite Protection**: If the output file exists, you'll be prompted to confirm overwrite.
+Use `--force` to skip the prompt for automated scripts.

 **Default File Extensions:**